MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 > [!NOTE]
 > Always On is an umbrella term for the availability features in SQL Server and covers both availability groups and FCIs.
 Always On is not the name of the availability group feature.

 Because availability groups only provide database-level, and not instance-level, protection, anything not captured in the transaction log or configured in the database will need to manually synchronized for each secondary replica.
-Some examples of objects that must be synchronized manually are logins at the instance level, linked servers, and SQL Server availability groupent jobs.
+Some examples of objects that must be synchronized manually are logins at the instance level, linked servers, and SQL Server Agent jobs.

 An availability group also has another component called the listener, which allows applications and end users to connect without needing to know which SQL Server instance is hosting the primary replica.
 Each availability group would have its own listener.
 While the implementations of the listener are slightly different on Windows Server versus Linux, the functionality it provides and how it is used is the same.
 The picture below shows a Windows Server-based availability group which is using a Windows Server Failover Cluster (WSFC).
 An underlying cluster at the OS layer is required for availability whether it is on Linux or Windows Server.
 The example shows a simple two server, or node, configuration where a WSFC is the underlying cluster.

+![Simple availability group][SimpleAG]

 Standard and Enterprise Edition have different maximums when it comes to replicas.
 An availability group in Standard Edition, known as a Basic Availability Group, supports two replicas (one primary and one secondary) with only a single database in the availability group.
 Enterprise Edition not only allows multiple databases to be configured in a single availability group, but also can have up to nine total replicas (one primary, eight secondary).
 Enterprise edition also provides other optional benefits such as readable secondary replicas, the ability to make backups off of a secondary replica, and more.